“Beautiful boutique 12th-century church conversion, overlooking Matera’s warren-like, ravine-edged Sassi Barisano quarter”

 - Off-street Parking

 - Restaurants Nearby

 - Bicycles Available

-Suites are fabulous: 1004 has a triplex layout, with a beige sofabed on the lowest level, a kingsize double on the next, and a Brazilian chaise longue and sassi views from the third.
-The bathroom is in a real cave, with a huge round bath, separate rainfall shower and twin sinks.
-The other suite, 1003, has a kingsize four-poster and original bell-tower staircase, which allows access first to a lounge area with sofabed, then to a small walled terrace with sweeping sassi panorama.
+Suites are fabulous: Suite 1004 has a triplex layout, with a beige sofabed on the lowest level, a kingsize double on the next, and a Brazilian chaise longue and sassi views from the third.
+The bathroom is in a real cave, with a huge round bath and rainfall shower.
+Suite 1003, has a kingsize four-poster and original bell-tower staircase, which allows access to a lounge area and a small walled terrace with sweeping sassi panorama.